gp9938/HowTos/How To Mount iCloud with Rclone on Linux.md

+How To Mount iCloud with Rclone on Linux
+=
+`rclone` lets you mount you iCloud drive onto Linux and this is a quick guide of hgow to get this going since there are quirks to work around.

-Apple has blocked the `rclone` built-in authentication mechanism from working.
-Rclone developers have been able to work around this but it is best to work around this.
+Apple has blocked the `rclone` built-in authentication mechanism from working.  `rclone` developers have been able to work around this but it is best to work around this.

 After installing `rclone`, instead of using the interactive `rclone config` command where you are prompted through the setup that then uses the traditional authorization mechanism, take the following steps.

 ### Initial `rclone` Configuration
 1. Login into `icloud.com` from your browser, making sure to **Trust** the browser when asked.
-This is important because it will give you a 30 session key instead of a 30 minute session key.
+This is important because it will give you a **30 day session key** instead of a 30 minute session key.
 2. Go to the `Drive` item displayed on the icon tray (going to `Drive` may not be strictly necessary)
 3. Bring up your browser's Developer Tools (typically `CTRL-SHIFT-I`) and go to the `Network` tab shown on the top bar.
 4. Refresh/reload (`F5`) the iCloud page to bring the `Network` tab up-to-date.